gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the joining node is not aware of the countersignature algorithm and related parameters used in the OSCORE group, it may want to get that information from the Group Manager.
 In such a case, the CoAP POST request uses the Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}, and includes also the parameter 'key info' defined in {{key-info}} and registered in {{iana-kinfo}}, encoding the CBOR simple value Null.
 Alternatively, the joining node may retrieve that information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

-If the Access Token is valid, the Group Manager responds to the POST request with a 2.01 (Created) response, according to what is specified in the signalled profile of ACE.
+If the Access Token is valid, the Group Manager responds to the POST request with a 2.01 (Created) response, according to what is specified in the signalled transport profile of ACE.

 The payload of the 2.01 (Created) response MAY be a CBOR map including a 'key info' parameter, which MUST be present if the POST request included the 'key info' parameter with value Null.
 If present, the 'key info' parameter of the 2.01 (Created) response is a CBOR array formatted as follows: